Disc herniation: Cervical disc herniation

 Cervical disc herniations occur in the neck, most often between the fifth and sixth (C5–6) and the sixth and seventh (C6–7) cervical vertebral bodies.
 There is an increased susceptibility amongst older (60+) patients to herniations higher in the neck, especially at C3–4.
 Symptoms of cervical herniations may be felt in the back of the skull, the neck, shoulder girdle, scapula, arm, and hand.
 The nerves of the cervical plexus and brachial plexus can be affected.

+Common causes of disc herniation at C5–6 or C7–T1 (often mistakenly called C7–8) levels can be grouped into mechanical, degenerative, or traumatic causes.

+Degenerative changes relate to age-related changes degenerative disc disease or bone spurs that naturlaly degenerate the disc.

+Poor posture, heavy lifting, or repetitive neck movements (common in athletes or drivers) can cause strain on the disc.

+Finally, genetic factors like inherited predisposition can cause faster disintegration.

 Intradural disc herniation

-Intradural disc herniation is a rare form of disc herniation with an incidence of 0.2–2.2%.
+Intradural disc herniation occurs when the disc material crosses the dura mater and enters the thecal sac.
+It is a rare form of disc herniation with an incidence of 0.2–2.2%.
 Pre-operative imaging can be helpful for diagnosis, but intra-operative findings are required for confirmation.

 Inflammation

-It is increasingly recognized that back pain resulting from disc herniation is not always due solely to compression of the spinal cord or nerve roots, but may also be caused by chemical inflammation.
+It is increasingly recognized that back pain resulting from disc herniation is not always due solely to nerve compression of the spinal cord or nerve roots, but may also be caused by chemical inflammation.
 There is evidence that points to a specific inflammatory mediator in back pain: an inflammatory molecule, called tumor necrosis factor alpha (TNF), is released not only by a herniated disc, but also in cases of disc tear (annulus tear) by facet joints, and in spinal stenosis.
 In addition to causing pain and inflammation, TNF may contribute to disc degeneration.